survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 Instead of a `div` where to mount an application, you can see all related HTML there.
 It's not much in this particular case, but it's enough to showcase the approach.

 T> The implementation could be refined further by implementing a production mode for the server that would skip injecting the browser refresh script at a minimum.
-The server could inject initial data payload to the generated HTML.
+The server could inject initial data payload into the generated HTML.
 Doing this would avoid queries on the client-side.

 ## Open Questions